 What is Indecent Exposure?

 Key Takeaways

-• Indecent exposure is defined as the intentional exposure of private parts in public, often considered a sex crime
+- Indecent exposure is defined as the intentional exposure of private parts in public and is generally considered a criminal sexual offense

-• Definitions of indecent exposure vary across jurisdictions, with definitions varying by state, and legal prosecution requires proving willful exposure in public and the presence of others, with penalties also varying by jurisdiction
+- Definitions of indecent exposure vary across jurisdictions and legal prosecution requires proving willful exposure in public and the presence of others, with penalties also varying by jurisdiction

+What is Indecent Exposure?